-Have you ever had an ad show up on your gadgets about a trip you were just discussing with your friends?
-How about sponsored Facebook posts about products and services you were just talking about with your co-workers over the water cooler?
+Have you ever had an ad show up on your screen about something you were just discussing with friends or coworkers?
+How about suddenly seeing a sponsored Facebook posts about products and services you were just talking about with your co-workers?

-So Nichols set out to find out.
-For five days in a row and two times daily, he started uttering phrases to his phone and monitored his Facebook feed for changes, specifically for sponsored posts.
+Back in the summer of 2018, a reporter for the online site Vice conducted an experiment to see if his phone was listening to his conversations.
+For five days in a row and two times daily, he uttered phrases to his phone and monitored his Facebook feed for changes, specifically for sponsored posts.

-It turns out, your smartphone is similar to smart speakers like the Amazon Echo and Google Home - it can also listen to "wake" words like "Hey Siri" and "Okay Google" all the time.
+Your smartphone is similar to smart speakers like the Amazon Echo and Google Home -- they listen for "wake" words like "Hey Siri" and "Okay Google" all the time.

-According to Dr. Peter Hannay, a security consultant for cybersecurity firm Asterisk, these word triggers are needed for your smartphone to actually start recording.
-But without these triggers, your voice inputs are processed only within your smartphone and are not sent anywhere.
+These wake words are required for your smartphone to actually start recording.
+But without these triggers, your voice inputs are processed only within your smartphone and are not sent anywhere, so say the manufacturers.

-So if this temporary voice data is not going anywhere, then what's the problem?
-Dr. Hannay stated that in some cases, third-party apps like Facebook or Instagram may still have access to this local data and it's up to them if they want to use it or not.
+If this temporary voice data is not going anywhere, then what's the problem?
+In some cases, third-party apps like Facebook or Instagram may still have access to this local data.

 So similar to how virtual assistants work, it's safe to assume that smartphones listen all the time waiting for the wake word and voice data continuously gets recorded, albeit temporarily, on the gadget itself.

-And guess what?
-According to Hannay, using voice tracking for marketing purposes is all perfectly legal since the privacy policies and end-user agreements you agreed with plus current laws actually allow it.
+Using voice tracking for marketing purposes is legal because the privacy policies and end-user agreements you agreed with plus current laws actually allow it.
 Since it's a very effective targeted ad tool, it's not a surprise if companies are using it.

 This app voice-tracking technology is certainly scary, but the thing is, all these companies really care about is effective advertising.
 Voice triggering is just yet another available tool, similar to browser cookies and location tracking, they utilize to efficiently target ads.